Emergency pack for children with cortisol deficiency (hydrocortisone sodium phosphate)

-Information about the emergency pack available for children with cortisol deficiency.
+Read on for information about the emergency pack provided to children with cortisol deficiency.

-Further information about hydrocortisone sodium phosphate for injection
+Further information about hydrocortisone (sodium phosphate or sodium succinate) for injection

 The following information describes hydrocortisone for injection, how it is given and some of its possible side effects.
 Each person reacts differently to medicines so your child will not necessarily suffer every side effect mentioned.
 If you have any questions or concerns, please ask your doctor, nurse or pharmacist or telephone one of the contact numbers below.

-Hydrocortisone sodium phosphate is used to treat children who have cortisol deficiency.
+Hydrocortisone is used to treat children who have cortisol deficiency.
 Cortisol deficiency occurs when the adrenal glands do not produce enough cortisol.
 Cortisol deficiency is easily controlled with replacement therapy with hydrocortisone tablets.
 However, if a person with cortisol deficiency becomes unwell, they are unable to increase the production of cortisol in their system to help the body cope and this could be life threatening.
+If this happens and they are unable to take extra oral hydrocortisone, they will need an emergency injection of hydrocortisone sodium phosphate or hydrocortisone sodium succinate.

 How is it given?

-It is given as an injection into the muscle (intramuscularly).
-For instructions on giving intramuscular injections of hydrocortisone, please see the enclosed leaflet How to give an emergency injection of hydrocortisone sodium phosphate 100mg/ml: Information for families.
-You must always telephone 999 for an ambulance, stating that the child is having an ‘adrenal crisis’, if they have had a hydrocortisone injection.
+Both hydrocortisone sodium phosphate and hydrocortisone sodium succinate are given as an injection into the muscle (intramuscularly).
+After giving these injections you must always telephone 999 for an ambulance, stating that the child is having an ‘adrenal crisis’.

 Who should not use hydrocortisone injections?